ika-rwth-aachen/acdc-research-projects/README.md

 # ACDC Research Projects

 > **Note**
 > This repository belongs to the MOOC [Automated and Connected Driving Challenges (ACDC)](https://www.edx.org/course/automated-and-connected-driving-challenges).
-It contains multiple code and data to work on multiple research projects.
+It contains code and data to work on multiple research projects.
 Enroll in the MOOC to get access to background material.

 Thank you for your interest in the *ACDC - Research Projects*!
 Working on a research project gives you the chance to apply your newly learnt skills to actual research questions.
 We provide you with detailed descriptions of suggested research topics including data and suggestions for how to face the presented challenges.
 In the spirit of open and reproducible research, we are encouraging you to produce a research report in the form of a Jupyter Notebook, for which we also provide a template.
 If you choose to work on one of the challenges, you may publicly share your research so other researchers can then build upon your results.
 The research project gives you the opportunity to demonstrate that you are capable of solving complex problems in the field of automated and connected driving.